-The best solution (although time consuming) would be to remove the roof steel and the metal building insulation, replacing it with reflective insulation and placing the steel back on the roof using larger diameter and longer screws.
+The best solution (although time consuming) would be to remove the roof steel and the metal building insulation, replacing it with a reflective radiant barrier and placing the steel back on the roof using larger diameter and longer screws.

 If the building owner is willing to accept the look of what he has, he could attempt a fix just by changing out the screws.